ImransCodeHub/space-shooter-game-competition/README.md

-# Space Shooter Game Project
+# Space Shooter Game - App Development Competition

 This project is a space shooter game created using [Thunkable](https://x.thunkable.com/projectPage/61e61fa687633200affd3764).
 I achieved 1st place in class, showcasing the capabilities of Thunkable for game development.
 The project took close to 3 weeks to build. https://x.thunkable.com/copy/685327026d6254bc17b3d0b4a1e1b069